BCaven/creativity-optional/README.MacOS.md

 `python3 src/macOS_pyaudio.py`

-This will run the local client, and you should be able to see the raw data in the docer image.
+This will run the local client, and you should be able to see the raw data in the docker image.

 To see a demo of the output from the `vue-frontend` directoy, run the command: